python/cpython/Doc/faq/library.rst

 ..
 XXX mention multiprocessing
 ..
 XXX link to dbeazley's talk about GIL?

-The Global Interpreter Lock (:term:`GIL`) is often seen as a hindrance to Python's deployment on high-end multiprocessor server machines, because a multi-threaded Python program effectively only uses one CPU, due to the insistence that (almost) all Python code can only run while the GIL is held.
+The :term:`global interpreter lock` (GIL) is often seen as a hindrance to Python's deployment on high-end multiprocessor server machines, because a multi-threaded Python program effectively only uses one CPU, due to the insistence that (almost) all Python code can only run while the GIL is held.